PLANETCIVIC differs from other social media platforms in important ways:

 3. A vote means more in PLANETCIVIC:

 Members of PLANETCIVIC cannot "like" every initiative they come across.
-With only 10 active votes permitted at any time, our members must prioritize the issues that matter most to them, which helps PLANETCIVIC identify the true priorities of a population.
+With a limited number of active votes permitted at any time, our members must prioritize the issues that matter most to them, which helps PLANETCIVIC identify the true priorities of a population.

 4. Officials in public office register as "Leaders":